Igor Protti

-Igor Protti (born 24 September 1967) is an Italian former professional footballer who currently works as a general manager for Livorno.
+Igor Protti (24 September 1967 – 19 June 2026) was an Italian professional footballer.
+Along with Dario Hübner, he is the only player to have won the top scoring titles in Serie A, Serie B, and Serie C1.

 Throughout his playing career, he made a name for himself as a prolific and opportunistic striker, who mainly operated in the penalty area.
 Protti started his career with his hometown club Rimini in 1983; although he played for several Italian club sides throughout his career, including Lazio and Napoli, he is mostly remembered for his time with Livorno, where he established himself as a legendary figure in the club's history during his second spell with the side, and eventually remained with the team until his retirement.
-Along with Dario Hübner, Protti is the only player to have won the top scoring titles in Serie A, Serie B, and Serie C1; he is also the only Serie A top-scorer to have suffered relegation with his club (Bari, at the time).
+Protti is the only Serie A top-scorer to have suffered relegation with his club (Bari, at the time).

+After his retirement from playing he worked as the general manager for Livorno.